 For a phenomenon with over 5,000 euphemisms from “shark week” to “a visit from Aunt Flo” the period is one of the most ignored human rights issues around the globe affecting everything from education and economics to the environment and public health.
 Across cultures, stigma keeps menstruating girls isolated from their families, friends and communities; they are told not to talk about it; scared to attend school; forbidden to eat or prepare certain foods; and barred from touching water, moving freely, or sleeping in their own beds.

 How do misconceptions of the female body shape the cultural position of women?
-“Myths of Menstruation” explores this question as part of artist Laia Abril’s ongoing work, A History of Misogyny; a longterm project of visual research, undertaken through historical and contemporary comparisons.
+In Menstruation Myths, Laia Abril explores this question as part of A History of Misogyny, her visual research long-term project.